Purpose

 Exclusion Criteria

 1. CT surgery occurring 3 days or greater following ticagrelor discontinuation 2.
 Heart-lung transplant procedures 3.
-Procedures for ventricular assist device (implant/revision of LVAD or RVAD) 4.
-Pre-existing conditions that pose a known risk for bleeding (i.e., HITT, perioperative platelet count < 50,000u/L, hemophilia, and INR >1.5) 5.
+Procedures for implant or revision of left ventricular assist device (LVAD) or right ventricular assist device (RVAD) 4.
+Pre-existing conditions that pose a known risk for bleeding (i.e., heparin induced thrombocytopenia /thrombosis [HITT], perioperative platelet count < 50,000u/L, hemophilia, and international normalized ratio [INR] >1.5) 5.
 Prohibited concomitant antithrombotic medications as defined in the study protocol 6.
 Acute sickle cell crisis 7.
 Known allergy to device components 8.
 Active (untreated) systemic infection 9.
 History of major organ transplantation and those currently receiving immunosuppressive medication or who are profoundly immune suppressed 10.
 Women with positive pregnancy test during current admission or who are breast-feeding 11.
 Life expectancy <30 days 12.
 Inability to comply with requirements of the study protocol 13.
 Treatment with investigational drug or device within 30 days of current surgery 14.
 Previous enrollment in this trial

 Study Design